-(3) For the purposes of this procedure:
+(3) For the purposes of these procedures:

 (5) The purpose of this procedure is to define the UWS processes for the management, handling, treatment and disposal of waste substances and materials generated on site.
-The procedure identifies the waste streams likely to be generated across the UWS campus sites and the methods of control required to ensure that legislative requirements are not breached.
+The procedure identifies the waste streams likely to be generated across UWS campus sites and the methods of control required to ensure that legislative requirements are not breached.

 (9) The objective of waste management is to minimise the impact of wastes on the environment, UWS staff, students, contractors and the public.